cyprus327/Fraglib/README.md

 A powerful and simple-to-learn library that allows you to use C# like a fragment shader.

-NOTE: This library is still in very early stages of development, and is in no way final.
+NOTE: This library is still in very early stages of development, and the main reason this is being made is for personal use.
 See [Fraglib on NuGet](https://www.nuget.org/packages/Fraglib) to see what the latest version is.

 ## Index
 - [Features](https://github.com/cyprus327/Fraglib/blob/main/README.md#Features)